Back to All Events

 Presentation and Q&A led by: Adam Williams

-By his early twenties, Paul Schaefer had established himself as a builder of fine homes in and around Schenectady County.
-Today, more than a hundred Schaefer homes are still standing as fine examples of Dutch Colonial and Georgian Colonial Revival styles popular in the 1930s.
-This talk will highlight some of the modern design, fine construction, and distinctive elements in evidence at 1608 Lexington Parkway, built by Schaefer for Frederick Law and his family.
+In his early twenties, Paul Schaefer established himself as a builder of distinctive homes in and around Schenectady County.
+More than a hundred Schaefer homes still stand as fine examples of Dutch Colonial and Georgian Colonial Revival styles.

-Adam Williams is the fourth owner of this home, purchased in 2022.
-Having spent the past three years restoring many of the house’s nicely preserved elements and salvaging period-correct fixtures, Adam will share detailed interior and exterior photos, mapping efforts to identify area homes built by Paul Schaefer, and some archival context on Niskayuna’s transition from farmland to suburb.
+Presenter Adam Williams is the fourth owner of 1608 Lexington Parkway, originally built in 1936 by Schaefer for Frederick Law.
+Adam has spent the past three years restoring elements of the home's fine design and construction, salvaging many period-correct fixtures from HAF's Warehouse.
+The evening's presentation will include detailed interior and exterior photos, mapping efforts to identify area homes built by Paul Schaefer, and archival context on Niskayuna’s transition from farmland to suburb.
+Those old enough to have known Paul Schaefer are encouraged to attend and share stories of Niskayuna's esteemed builder and champion of Adirondacks conservation.